William Montagu, 9th Duke of Manchester: Personal life

 The Duke and Duchess of Manchester divorced in December 1931.
-On 17 December 1931 Manchester married stage actress Kathleen Dawes, daughter of W. H. Dawes, a West End theatrical manager who was from Greenwich, Connecticut.
+On 17 December 1931 Manchester married stage actress Kathleen Dawes, daughter of W. H. Dawes, a West End theatrical manager who was from Greenwich, Connecticut, United States.
 There were no children from this marriage.

-The Duke of Manchester died at Seaford, Sussex, on 9 February 1947, aged 69, and was succeeded in his titles by his son Alexander.
+The Duke of Manchester died at Seaford, East Sussex, on 9 February 1947, aged 69, and was succeeded in his titles by his son Alexander.
 The Dowager Duchess of Manchester died on 28 March 1966.